haosulab/SAPIEN/readme.md

-# PhysX Robotics simulation environment
+# SimulAted Physical Interactive ENvironment
-4127 Robotics simulation environment based on PhysX.
-Anyone reading this, please propose a memorable name for it!
+A physical simulation and robotics engine based on PhysX.

 ## Set up
 I currently do not have a detailed set up steps, but you need to do roughly the same steps.

+1. Clone this repository recursively into submodules.
-1. Download source code of PhysX.
+2. Download source code of PhysX.
-2. Read my `CMakeLists` to figure out what 3rd party libraries you need and modify the path accordingly.
+3. Read my `CMakeLists` to figure out what 3rd party libraries you need.
-3. For the `optifuser` library (created by fbxiang), you can find it at https://github.com/fbxiang/optifuser.
-Follow the compilation instructions, and install without OptiX support.
+4. Build the project following standard steps for a cmake project.
+4. Avoid building the ROS dependencies if you are not sure what to do.

 ## Coding style guide
 This is only a general guideline